If you're overwhelmed with debt, there's still hope. Our automated software will help you resolve your debt and move forward.

 3. Dispute the debt with Resurgent Capital

-Individuals who are victims of identity theft should assemble the documentation they have concerning their case.
-Complaints to the FTC, credit reporting bureaus, and local law enforcement can all help support a case of identity theft.
+For example, individuals who are victims of identity theft should assemble the documentation they have concerning their case.
+In order to support your claim of identity theft, be sure to submit a formal complaint with the FTC, credit reporting bureaus, and local law enforcement.

 If you have previously paid the debt, you can provide a copy of your canceled check or statement showing the payment.